 - This is the first class of the year with the students, and it is very important to get to know their names.
-If you do not know them from the year before, ask the class teacher for a file with their photos and names, or prepare a Little Star badge with each student's name on it, which you will pin or stick on their T-shirt, sweater, or pinafore.
-If you know the group and there are new students, ask the teacher for their photos and names. - Show the Little Star puppet and say Hello, Little Star!

-• Have the Little Star puppet greet you and greet the students.
-Invite them to greet the Little Star puppet back.
+If you do not know them from the year before, ask the class teacher for a file with their photos and names, or hand out the Little Star badge with each student's name on it, which you can pin or stick on their T-shirt, sweater, or pinafore.
+If you know the group and there are new students, ask the teacher for their photos and name. - Show Little Star and say Hello, Little Star! - Have the Little Star puppet greet you and greet the students.
+Invite them to greet Little Star back.